WallarooLabs/wally/examples/pony/passthrough/README.md

 This will create a `votes.msg` file in your current working directory.

-## Running Alphabet
+## Running Passthrough

 You will need five separate shells to run this application.
-Open each shell and go to the `examples/pony/alphabet` directory.
+Open each shell and go to the `examples/pony/passthrough` directory.

 ### Shell 1: Metrics